ceph/ceph/doc/radosgw/frontends.rst

 ``port`` and ``ssl_port``

-:Description: Sets the listening port number.
+:Description: Sets the ipv4 & ipv6 listening port number.
 Can be specified multiple
               times as in ``port=80 port=8000``.
 :Type: Integer
 :Default: ``80``

 ``endpoint`` and ``ssl_endpoint``

-:Description: Sets the listening address in the form ``address[:port]``,
+:Description: Sets the listening address in the form ``address[:port]``, where
-              where the address is an IPv4 address string in dotted decimal form, or an IPv6 address in hexadecimal notation surrounded by square brackets.
+              the address is an IPv4 address string in dotted decimal form, or an IPv6 address in hexadecimal notation surrounded by square brackets.
+Specifying a IPv6 endpoint would listen to v6 only.
 The optional port defaults to 80 for ``endpoint`` and 443 for ``ssl_endpoint``.
 Can be specified multiple times as in ``endpoint=[::1] endpoint=192.168.0.100:8000``.

 :Type: Integer
 :Default: None